antspr/Most_Wanted_Repo/Most_Wanted_Repo/README.md

 As a user, after locating a person, I want to see only that person’s descendants (display the names of the descendants), using recursion

-To-Do Checklist

-switch logic on traits to have user input be a choice from a list of traits to search by.